mmalmsten/PlantWatcher/README.md

 ## 👩‍💻 Software

-Feel free to use and abuse the code however you like, however, please note that the code was written for my own personal use and I take no responsibility for any incident of killed plants or flooded apartments. :)
+Feel free to use and abuse the code however you like.

 ### Prerequisites